TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 It might be a place that was only special to one person, or it might've been the center of the town.
 Maybe it was your first bowl of chili on a bus ride through Texas or a favorite uncle who spoke like Ben Johnson and didn't EVER want to talk about Huntsville.
 Maybe it was your unmarried aunt from Abilene who drove to El Paso and married a stunt man named Earl or that bus stop in Beaumont where that novelist disappeared.

-These people, places, pets, trees, theaters, cafes, ice houses, swimming holes, playgrounds, class projects, air fields, crime-scenes, beaches and imprinted-while-wet sidewalks may not qualify for historical markers, but they're remembered here in TE. - Editor
+These people, places, pets, trees, theatres, cafes, ice houses, swimming holes, playgrounds, class projects, air fields, crime-scenes, beaches and imprinted-while-wet sidewalks may not qualify for historical markers, but they're remembered here in TE. - Editor

 Texas Memories